L-stal/MovieAPI/ReadMe.md

 Enter the name of the person
 ```
 ```
--Get all persons in database
+-Get all persons in the database /api/Persons/GetPersons
-/api/Persons/GetPersons
 ```
 ```
--Get all genres in database
+-Get all genres in the database
 /api/Genre/GetAllGenre
 ```
 ```